GeekpieDevOps/growth-document/frontend/README.md

 - vuetify
 - vite

+## Structure

+- dist
+- node_modules
+- public
+- src
+  - asserts
+    _Used to put the static files, like css, img_
+  - components
+    _Used to put the .vue components, which can be used repeatedly._
+  - hooks
+    _Used to put the public functions, which can be used repeatedly._
+    - checkValid.ts
+      _The functions used to check the inputs in form is valid_
+  - pages
+    _Used to struct the pages.
+There are two files in each dir, App.vue and main.js._
+    - login
+    - member
+    - signup
+  - plugins

 ## Tips

 When you git push your code to github, it is not be recommended to push the node_modules dir (abspath: frontend/vue/node_modules).
 The reason is on [https://segmentfault.com/q/1010000018517286](https://segmentfault.com/q/1010000018517286 "https://segmentfault.com/q/1010000018517286").
 Just following the .gitignore will be fine.